Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ In-extension sensors:
                 - ⋯ Time, as sines of exponentially increasing frequency, with 100FPS as the most-frequent-wave-period.
                 - ⋯ [Tabs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/Tab): `.active, .audible, .mutedInfo.muted, .pinned, .status==='complete'`, `.index` (out of 32); `+new Date() - .lastAccessed` as time; [visible area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/captureTab) as an image; and with an option checked and the `"tabs"` permission: maybe favicon from `.favIconUrl`, maybe reading out `.title` characters, maybe reading out `.url`.
 (Though, if we have bandwidth for that, then we might as well expose some proper programming language and/or rewriting system for direct use.)
+            - ⋯ Read from another channel: insert a hidden handler to that channel, and read-through.
+            - ⋯ Read from file.
+            - ⋯ In extension, read from tabs.
             - ⋯ Read from Internet, with WebRTC, RabbitMQ preferable.
                 - ⋯ Each data packet (1+ cells) references its meta-data (cell shape) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).
 Though, cell shape shouldn't ever change, or there's a big problem in ML models.
                 - ⋯ To communicate rewardName/userName/name, fill them with closures, that read from received data.
                 - ⋯ Discourage disengagements: on user disconnect, hold its last cell (now `0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
 Dying is bad.
                 - ⋯ Benchmark throughput, over localhost, with the default data (a file, preferably always the same one).
-            - ⋯ Read from file.
-            - ⋯ In extension, read from tabs.
+            - ⋯ Search: in a distributed database (sync with search-server URL/s if given, updating a few fitting entries on demand), lookup the nearest-neighbor of values' feedback (the label) (must not be linked elsewhere), and connect via read-from-Internet.
         - ⋯ `.Accumulator`:
-            - ⋯ Shuffle blocks.
-            - ⋯ Reward, filling `0`s of 0th numbers of cells with the numeric result of calling a function unless it's `0` too.
+            - ⋯ `Reward`, filling `0`s of 0th numbers of cells with the numeric result of calling a function unless it's `0` too.
-                - ⋯ By default, make F11/F12 give +1/-1 reward.
-(Though, these keys are very much used for something else, and we must come up with better keys.)
+                - ⋯ By default, make Ctrl+Up/Ctrl+Down give +1/-1 reward.
+            - ⋯ `RewardFeedback`, which waits 8 steps to get feedback then calls its function to get the reward.
+The most natural function is a discriminator between data & feedback, or a simple difference if lazy.
+(Really empathize with other AI models.)
+                - ⋯ Allow inserting more cells, for discrimination between mechanisms.
+                - ⋯ Collect a dataset with the sensor network, and replay it to train.
+Should be able to learn to predict at least 1 cell reasonably well, and from there it's just about getting better and scaling up, right?
             - ⋯ `Visualize`, with a list of `Sensor`s on which to call `.visualize({data, cellShape}, DOMelem)`, so that humans can match data to a familiar format and thus learn a new representation of it.
 Infer sensors by name, so that even old and remote data is visualizable.
-            - ⋯ Try "prediction is reward too" meta-learning: replace reward with 8-steps-ago prediction of data by feedback.
-Collect a dataset with the sensor network, and replay it to train.
-Should be able to learn to predict at least 1 cell reasonably well, and from there it's just getting better and scaling up, right?
-            - ⋯ An alternative string-hashing strategy, namely, "ask the user" (display the string somewhere for at least a few seconds, send 0s as the name, and record suggestions; the most distant one from all names in the database wins, and the mapping from string-hash to actual-data is preserved, so that even file recordings can be replayed comfortably).
-May need UI integration, though.
-                - ⋯ Nearest-neighbor lookup by names, to extract more from less.
-(Circling-the-drain kind of activity, though: just a worse keyboard.)
+            - ⋯ Shuffle blocks.
-            - ⋯ Once we have something that sounds recognizable, try an echo-state network, and see whether that makes it better or worse.
+            - ⋯ Once we have something that `Sound`s recognizable, try an echo-state network, and see whether that makes it better or worse.
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)
                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)
                 - (This would have been so much easier if we just had a Neuralink device or an equivalent.)